Clinical Research Division, Fred Hutch

 Dr Cheever is a Member of Fred Hutchinson Cancer Research Center (FHCRC), a Professor of Medicine and Director of the NCI-funded Cancer Immunotherapy Trials Network (CITN).
-Dr. Cheever, amongst other, predicts that within the next 10 years immunotherapy will provide the backbone for the majority of cancer therapy.
-The Fred Hutchinson/University of Washington Cancer Consortium is poised to continue to lead the way.
+Dr. Cheever, and others in the field of cancer research, predicted a decade ago that within the next 10 years immunotherapy will provide the backbone for the majority of cancer therapy.
+The prediction is becoming reality and the Fred Hutchinson/University of Washington Cancer Consortium is poised to continue to lead the way.
 The development of cancer immunotherapy is both exciting and challenging.
 The development and testing of new immunotherapies to treat the common cancers is a pressing national and global need.
 Our team at FHCRC and UW is increasingly expert and accomplished in evaluating and developing the promise of new cancer immunotherapies beginning with preclinical work, early stage clinical trials and pivotal trials.
-The efforts of the group are contributing substantially to hasten the biotechnology and pharmaceutical industry’s development of cancer immunotherapy agents, drugs and therapy regimens.
-There’s enormous potential here.
+The efforts of the consortium are contributing substantially to hasten the biotechnology and pharmaceutical industry’s development of cancer immunotherapy agents, drugs and therapy regimens.

-Dr Cheever is currently the Principal Investigator for the NCI-funded Cancer Immunotherapy Trials Network (CITN).
-The CITN has established a productive network of leading investigators from 29 foremost cancer centers and universities in North America to implement, design and conduct novel biologically dictated early phase trials using agents and combinations to demonstrate proof-of-concept essential to proceed to Phase III pivotal trials, and provide high quality immunogenicity and biomarker data that elucidates mechanisms of response.
+Dr Cheever is currently the Principal Investigator and Director for the NCI-funded Cancer Immunotherapy Trials Network (CITN).
+The CITN has established a highly productive network of leading investigators from foremost cancer centers and universities in North America to implement, design and conduct novel biologic early phase trials using agents and combinations to demonstrate proof-of-concept essential to proceed to larger pivotal trials, and provide high quality immunogenicity and biomarker data that elucidates mechanisms of response.
+The CITN has 34 sites for immunotherapy trials in adults and 10 sites for pediatric trials.
 The CITN provides an organized effort to conduct early phase trials with a focus on trials likely to achieve the optimal/quickest route to (1) Proof of Concept, (2) Demonstration of patient benefit and (3) Regulatory approval.

-The CITN strategy is to develop highly informative trials not otherwise possible, by combining (1) the best peer-reviewed concepts, with submissions open to everyone in the field, (2) optimal trial design by multidisciplinary Concept Working Groups overseen by the CITN Executive and Steering Committees; and (3) priority agents not generally available.
-The agents designated for the initial focus of CITN trials were prioritized in the NCI-sponsored workshops (in fact, the formation of the CITN largely evolved from the findings of these workshops [2-4]).
-Categories of interest (with agents in parentheses) include dendritic cell activators (anti-CD40), dendritic cell growth factors (Flt3-L), T-cell stimulators (anti-CD137, anti-GITR, anti-OX40, LIGHT), T-cell growth factors (IL-15, IL-7), vaccine adjuvants (IL-12, CpG, MPL, Poly ICLC, Resiquimod), T-cell attracting chemokines (CCL21), inhibitors of T-cell checkpoint blockade (anti-PD1, anti-PD-L1, anti–B7-H4, anti-LAG3), and inhibitors of immune- and cancer-cell–induced immune-suppression (anti-TGFß, anti-IL10, IDO inhibitors).
+The CITN strategy is to develop highly informative trials not otherwise possible, by combining (1) the best peer-reviewed concepts, with submissions open to everyone in the field, (2) optimal trial design by multidisciplinary Concept Working Groups overseen by the CITN Executive and Steering Committees; and (3) priority agents not generally available for academic investigator initiated trials.
+The agents designated for the initial focus of CITN trials were prioritized in NCI-sponsored workshops (in fact, the formation of the CITN largely evolved from the findings of these workshops [2-4]).
+The agents in CITN trials all augment processes central to an effective immune response.
+Agents in completed or ongoing trials include (with agents in parentheses) dendritic cell activators (anti-CD40 and poly ICLC), dendritic cell growth factor (Flt3-L), innate and T cell activator (IFN-gamma), T-cell growth factors (IL-15 and IL-7), vaccine adjuvants (Poly ICLC), inhibitors of T-cell checkpoint blockade (anti-PD1 and anti-PD-L1), inhibitors of immune- and cancer-cell–induced immune-suppression (anti-TGFß and IDO inhibitors).

-Toward the goal of having many priority immunotherapy agents with proven biologic function broadly available for cancer therapy, the CITN strategy focuses on (1) collaborative trials likely to achieve the optimal or quickest route to (a) proof of concept, (b) demonstrating patient benefit, and (c) regulatory approval; and (2) agents and formulations likely to achieve broad availability through commercialization.
-With this strategy, the CITN has been able to gain access to the top-ranked priority agents heretofore not available to the broad community—which is a major first and essential step.
+Toward the major goal of having many priority immunotherapy agents with proven biologic function in addition to checkpoint inhibitors broadly available for cancer therapy, the CITN strategy focuses on (1) collaborative trials likely to achieve the optimal or quickest route to (a) proof of concept, (b) demonstrating patient benefit, and (c) regulatory approval; and (2) agents and formulations likely to achieve broad availability through commercialization.
+With this strategy, the CITN has been able to gain access to the top-ranked priority agents heretofore not available to the broad community—which is a key first and essential step.

 1. Cheever MA.
 Twelve immunotherapy drugs that could cure cancers.
 Immunol Rev. 2008;222:357-368.